nzbr/proseminar/Ausarbeitung/Ausarbeitung.md

 [@crackers-demosceners]

 Firstly, there was the issue of legality.
-Beginning in the late 1980s, west german law enforcement started to take action against the cracker scene.
+Beginning in the late 1980s, West German law enforcement started to take action against the cracker scene.
 Copy parties and the homes of crackers were raided and cracked software and equipment seized.
 At the same time, media began condemning software piracy, worsening the perception of playing cracked games.
 Due to the threat of police raids, copy parties no longer provided a viable method for exchanging warez.